 A big part of the creation of the Intention Foundry was making sure… scholars of color, first generation scholars, scholars who are marginalized and not well-supported in the academy… were centered– not just at the table, but instrumental in setting the agenda.

 The ACLS Intention Foundry (IF) is a series of multi-day in person and virtual workshops focused on advancing equity, inclusion, and justice within the academy.
 Scholars, college and university administrators, and academic society leaders come together to identify and develop actionable solutions to social justice issues.
 IF is made possible by generous funding from the Mellon Foundation.
-Designed by Senior Program Officer Jovonne Bickerstaff and co-led by Program Officer Keyanah Nurse, IF fosters partnerships, creative speculation, and collaborative problem-solving.
+Designed by Director of IDEA (Intention Design for an Equitable Academy) Program, Jovonne Bickerstaff, and co-led by Program Officer Keyanah Nurse, IF fosters partnerships, creative speculation, and collaborative problem-solving.

 Now in its third year, IF welcomes participation from all ACLS member societies, each year convening 10-15 society representatives and selected scholars across the humanities and interpretive social sciences.
 Over the course of its first two years, IF hosted 84 scholars from 44 learned societies, 28 university leaders, and four graduate student assistants.
 The 2023 summer sessions will convene participants across cohorts to share insights from ACLS’s analysis of the initiative’s first three years and gather their perspectives on the program’s next phases.